Human right to water and sanitation: Standing Rock Sioux Tribe v. United States Army Corps of Engineers

 In 2016, there was a prominent case known as Standing Rock Sioux Tribe v.
 United States Army Corps of Engineers, where the Sioux Tribe challenged the building of the Dakota Access Pipeline (DAPL).
 This crude oil pipeline spans over four states, which includes the beginning in North Dakota, then passes through both South Dakota and Iowa, and ends in Illinois.
 The Standing Rock Reservation is located near the border of North and South Dakota and the pipeline is built within a half a mile of it.
-Since the pipeline was built near the reservation, the tribe feared that historical and cultural significance of Lake Oahe would be tampered with, even though the pipeline doesn't run directly through the lake.
+Since the pipeline was built near the reservation, the tribe feared that historical and cultural significance of Lake Oahe would be tampered with, even though the pipeline does not run directly through the lake.
 Lake Oahe provides basic water necessities for the Sioux Tribe such as drinking water and for sanitation.
 The construction of the oil pipeline means that there is a higher risk of an oil spill into Lake Oahe, which made the tribe concerned.
 The Sioux Tribe sued the DAPL company as they believed that the creation of the pipeline was violating the National Environmental Policy Act and the National Historic Preservation Act.
 After the 2016 briefing, the court was unable to come to a conclusion, so the court decided to do additional briefings.
-After 5 briefings in 2017 and 1 briefing in 2018, the court has allowed the construction of the pipeline, but the Standing Rock tribe continues to fight to ensure that pipeline is removed.
+After five briefings in 2017 and one briefing in 2018, the court has allowed the construction of the pipeline, but the Standing Rock tribe continues to fight to ensure that pipeline is removed.